In recent years, fake meat products have gone from a niche vegan interest to a mainstream one.

-It started last spring.
-Impossible Foods announced partnerships with Burger King, Qdoba, and dozens of other restaurants and franchises.
-Their competitor Beyond Meat started selling at restaurants including Del Taco, Subway, and most recently KFC.
-Both companies started the year primarily selling burgers but have since launched new products — from Beyond’s ground beef to Impossible’s sausage to Beyond’s KFC chicken.
-In just one year, plant-based meat went from something very few Americans had heard of to something that 40 percent of us have tried.
+In 2019, Impossible Foods announced partnerships with Burger King, Qdoba, and dozens of other restaurants and franchises.
+Beyond Meat started selling at restaurants, including Del Taco, Subway, and most recently KFC.
+Plant-based meat went from something very few Americans had heard of to something that 40 percent of us have tried.

 1) What are meat alternatives?
 Veggie burgers have been around for a while — are these new products any different?